 But is there a better option other than just absorbing that debt?
 All hope is not lost on collecting from clients whom you thought would never pay their outstanding invoices—even those receivables that have been left sitting unpaid for the better part of the year.
 The key to knowing how to collect outstanding receivables is to first understand the best approach to handling receivables in general.

 Also called “A/R,” meaning Accounts Receivable, this term in the legal world refers to balances left unpaid by an attorney’s clients.
 An “Aged” Account Receivable is typically a client who has not paid their bill for a specified length of time - let’s say they haven’t made a payment in 120 days by way of example.
 Depending on the age of the receivable, you will need to tailor how you attempt to collect the payment.

 So what should happen when a client will not pay their invoice?
 What if you know first-and that a marital estate is out of money?
 How are you supposed to squeeze blood from a turnip?
 Are these unpaid invoices even worth chasing down?

 The simple answer to the above: do not give up!
 There are still some creative ways available to you to collect on these accounts.
-The e-book, Finish Strong: How to End the Year on Better Financial Footing, provides you with a step-by-step outline of what you need to do to collect on your Accounts Receivable, both Aged and “young” alike, from assembling a contact list to email templates to what technology you should employ in your quest to collect.
+The e-book, Finish Strong: How to End the Year on Better Financial Footing, provides you with a step-by-step outline of how to collect outstanding receivables—from assembling a contact list to email templates to what technology you should employ in your quest to collect.